taewdy/oauth-tester/docs/request.md

 refer to `/Users/universe/project/thrubble-web/docs/reference/threads`
 - Now on top of current implementation of getting short lived token, we need to get long lived token
 - Show me plan how you will do it

+## Diagram

+Draw sequence diagram for oauth flow we've implemented in this project, write that in docs/oauth-flow.md

+Seems we are using starlette_client for oauth client, however, I prefer to use standard library.
+Can we make change so that we just use httpx and do oauth flow manually without using starlette_client?
+If so, update code and docs/oauth-flow.md